-- As a Chocolate Bar: Pour the chocolate into a chocolate bar mold or in a bread tin or chocolate bar mold.
+- Chocolate Bar: Pour the chocolate into a chocolate bar mold or in a bread tin or chocolate bar mold.

-- As Ganache: Whisking hot heavy cream into the chocolate for the most delicious ganache.
+- Ganache: Whisking hot heavy cream into the chocolate for the most delicious ganache.
 Enjoy it as you would with any chocolate ganache.
-My favorite way to use it is in my Shortbread Cookie Tart with Caramelized White Chocolate!

-- In Hot Chocolate: Yes, I know!
-This Caramelized White Chocolate Hot Chocolate recipe from The Kitchn sounds amazing!
+- Hot Chocolate: This Caramelized White Chocolate Hot Chocolate recipe from The Kitchn sounds amazing!

 No. You don’t need to line your baking sheet, but you can if you like.
 I like to line mine with parchment paper or my silicone baking mat just to make clean up easier.
 I like my baking mat because it doesn’t move around.
 If you use parchment paper, you’ll just need to hold onto it when you stir the chocolate.

-Store the white chocolate in a jar at room temperature for 2-3 months.
+Store the caramelized white chocolate in a jar at room temperature for 2-3 months.